shopplugins/woocommerce-variable-product-description/readme.txt

 1. Upload the folder `woocommerce-variable-product-description` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit a variable product, and you will see a "Description" field on the Variations tab
+4. Save the product and the description will become visible on the product page when the variation is chosen

 == Frequently Asked Questions ==